LEARNING AND PERSONAL ENRICHMENT

-AHS is an 8 to 16-week course (Spring Semester) in which upon successful completion of a class you will earn one (1) credit toward your adult high school diploma.
+AHS is an 10-week course in which upon successful completion of a class, you will earn one (1) credit toward your adult high school diploma.

-Classes are free of charge and offered in 8 week terms:
+Classes are free of charge and offered in 10-week terms:

 East Campus: (You may register for up to 3 classes per term)